fuzzland/ityfuzz/README.md

 There are three ways of fetching:

 - OneByOne: fetch one slot at a time.
 This is the default mode.
 It is slow but never fails.
-- All: fetch all slots at once using custom API `eth_getStorageAll` on our nodes.
-This is the fastest mode, but it may fail if the contract is too large.
 - Dump: dump storage using debug API `debug_storageRangeAt`.
 This only works for ETH (for now) and fails most of the time.